-HR 4349 expressly requires that each contract offered to a new allottee for Hoover Dam power should require the new allottee to execute the Boulder Canyon Project Implementation Agreement Contract No. 95-PAO-10616.
+HR 470 expressly requires that each contract offered to a new allottee for Hoover Dam power should require the new allottee to execute the Boulder Canyon Project Implementation Agreement.
 Western finds significant value in the provisions and results of the Implementation Agreement.
-However, this agreement was constructed for unique circumstances that existed in 1994.
-Should we retain this feature, I recommend that the current Implementation Agreement be evaluated and potentially revised to accommodate current conditions.
+However, this agreement was jointly constructed between Western and our customers for unique circumstances that existed in 1994.
+Should this requirement be retained, the current Implementation Agreement would need to be evaluated and potentially revised to accommodate current conditions.
 We support the universal benefits achieved by the Implementation Agreement and will work with our customers to determine the appropriate documentation to meet all of our customers' needs; both current and future.

-HR 4349 expressly requires that each contract offered to a new allottee for Hoover Dam power includes a provision requiring the new allottee to pay a proportional share of its State's funding contribution for the Lower Colorado River Multi-Species Conservation Program, known as the LCR MSCP.
+HR 470 expressly requires that each contract offered to a new allottee for Hoover Dam power includes a provision requiring the new allottee to pay a proportional share of its State's funding contribution for the Lower Colorado River Multi-Species Conservation Program, known as the LCR MSCP.
 The LCR MSCP is a 50-year, multi-stakeholder, Federal and non-Federal partnership, responding to the need to balance the use of lower Colorado River water resources and the conservation of native species and their habitats in compliance with the Endangered Species Act (ESA).
 The LCR MSCP is a comprehensive approach to species protection developed after nearly a decade of work.
 This program is funded on a cost-share basis comprised of 50-percent Federal and 50-percent non-Federal.
 The States of Arizona, California and Nevada have worked internally with water and power customers to fund each State's respective share.
-HR 4349 recognizes these funding requirements and obligates new power customers to contribute to this funding in a proportional manner.
-Supporters of HR 4349 note that the 50-year obligation of the LCR MSCP is, in part, reason to proceed with 50year Hoover power supply contracts.
-While Western's process has not yet proposed contracting requirements related to the LCR MSCP, this requirement seems appropriate.
+HR 470 recognizes these funding requirements and obligates new power customers to contribute to this funding in a proportional manner.
+Supporters of HR 470 note that the 50-year obligation of the LCR MSCP is, in part, reason to proceed with 50-year Hoover power supply contracts.
+Western continues to review the LCR MSCP requirements in our administrative process.
 However, Western's position is that the 50-year LCR MSCP term need not coincide with the Hoover Dam power sales contracts' term.
-The adoption of a 50-year contract term could potentially exclude evolving classes of customers in decades to come.
+The adoption of a 50-year contract term, as opposed to Western's decision to apply 30-year contract terms, could potentially exclude evolving classes of customers in decades to come.
 The modern day electrical industry is dynamic in its regulations, technologies, operations and participants.
-The landscape of potential customers in decades to come has the capability to yield new prospective customers, and we strive to meet the needs of all our customers; existing and future.
+The landscape of potential customers in decades to come has the capability to yield new Hoover customers, as we strive to meet the needs of all our customers; existing and future.